TortugaPower/BookPlayer/README.md

 # Upcoming features
 - Jump to start of book button
 - Mark book as finished button
+- Smart Speed control for the player
+- Load books from apps in the phone (e.g. dropbox)
-- Load books from online services like Dropbox
+- Stream books from online services like Dropbox

 # Contributing
 Pull requests regarding upcoming features (or bugs) are welcomed.
 Any suggestion or bug please open up an issue 👍